An analysis of the derivative-free loss method for solving PDEs: Numerical Experiments

 We use the average interior training loss out of 10 trials to measure the training loss bias in Theorem \ref{thm:lossbias}, which we call `training loss.'
 We also consider two problems with different wavenumber $m=1$ and $3$ for Eq.~\eqref{eq:expsoln}.
 We consider two solutions with $m=1$ and $m=2$ to check the contribution from the different magnitude $\ell_2$ norms of the gradient.

 Figure \ref{fig:lossNs} shows the log-log plot of the training loss after convergence as a function of the walker size $N_s$ (horizontal axis) with various $\Delta t$ (different line types).
 Figure \ref{fig:lossNs} (a) and (b) are the cases with $m=1$ and $3$, respectively, and we can see that the training loss has a larger value for the more complicated case $m=3$ (about three times larger than the case of $m=1$), which the gradient magnitudes can explain for $m=1$ and $m=3$.
 As the analysis in the previous section predicts, the training loss decreases as the walker size increases for both cases, which aligns with the reference line of $\frac{1}{N_s}$ (dash-dot).
 In comparison between different line types, we can also check that the training loss decreases as the {time interval} $\Delta t$ decreases.
 The (linear) dependence of the training loss on $\Delta t$ is more explicit in Figure \ref{fig:lossDt}.
 Figure \ref{fig:lossDt} shows the training loss as a function of $\Delta t$ (horizontal axis) with various $N_s$ (different line types).
 As in the previous figure, Figure \ref{fig:lossDt} (a) and (b) show the results for the solution with $m=1$ and $3$, respectively.
 Compared to the reference line of $\Delta t$ (dash-dot), all training losses show a linear increase as $\Delta t$ increases.

 We now check the test error after the training loss converges.
 In particular, we use the relative $\mathcal{L}^2$ error as a performance measure, calculated using the $1001\times 1001$ uniform grid.
-We want to note that a small training loss does not always imply a small test error.
+As discussed in the previous section, a small training loss does not always imply a small test error.
 In DFLM, if $\Delta t$ is sufficiently small, the left- and right-hand sides of Eq.~\eqref{eq:q-martingale} get close enough that the training loss can be small for an arbitrary initial guess, which fails to learn the PDE solution.